Reno Day School - FAQs about Admissions

 The information on this page is for students who plan to live in Reno, Nev. to attend the Davidson Academy public day school located on the University of Nevada, Reno campus.
-For those interested in the Davidson Academy online high school, opening in 2017-2018 for students living anywhere in the United States, please visit the Online section of our website.
+For those interested in Davidson Academy Online for students living anywhere in the United States, please visit the Online section of our website.

 You will see separate pages on the menu for the Reno school's Qualification Criteria, How to Apply and the Application Review Process.
 We have also compiled the following FAQs specific to our admissions process.

-Q: At what grade level does my student need to be in order to qualify?
+- Q: At what grade level does my student need to be in order to qualify for the Reno school?

 Intelligence test information is addressed in the Davidson Gifted Database article: A place to start: Is My Child Gifted?

 Admission/placement exam information may be accessed at the following websites:

 Q: Where can my child take one of the required tests?